Skip to main content

 cd atto-voter-node/ # Navigate to the new directory.
 Your working directory is now ~/atto-voter-node/.

-This file will be read by Docker Compose, but you need to install Docker and Docker Compose first.
+These files will be read by Docker Compose, but you need to install Docker and Docker Compose first.

 Installing Docker and the Docker Compose Plugin